 2. How we collect your information

-We collect personal information about you directly from you – this can be in person, in documents you give to us, from telephone calls, emails, your access to our website at www.landservices.com.au and the websites at www.sailis.sa.gov.au and www.epl.sa.gov.au or apps, or from transactions you make or through telephone, electronic or in-person dealings you have with us.
-For example, we will collect your personal information when you lodge with LSSA for registration of land or submit a plan affecting land that you hold an interest in.
+We collect personal information about you directly from you – this can be in person, in documents you give to us, from telephone calls, emails, your access to our website at www.landservices.com.au , www.sailis.lssa.com.au , www.propertyedge.app and or other apps, or from transactions you make or through telephone, electronic or in-person dealings you have with us.
+For example:

-LSSA may also collect your personal information from others including your representatives and agents (such as your conveyancer or lawyer who deal with us on your behalf), public sources, our related companies, our service providers, parties we integrate with (such as operators of an Electronic Lodgement Network), local councils and government departments and agencies (such as the South Australia Lands Titles Office, State Valuation Office and Land Boundaries Office and Revenue SA).
+LSSA may also collect your personal information from others including your representatives and agents (such as your conveyancer or lawyer who deal with us on your behalf), public sources, our related companies, our service providers, parties we integrate with (such as operators of an Electronic Lodgement Network), local councils and government departments and agencies (such as the South Australia Lands Titles Office, the State Valuation Office, Land Boundaries Office and Revenue SA).
 In some instances, we may also collect your personal information from others if they are intending on providing our data products and services as a gift to you; generally this information will also be available on the public Register Book or Valuation Roll.

 If you provide us with personal information about another person, you represent, and we collect it on that basis, that you have the individual's consent for us to collect and handle their personal information in accordance with this policy.

 3. Types of Personal Information we collect

 The types of personal information that we collect depends on our dealings with you.
 Generally, this will include your name, your contact details (including postal address, telephone number and email address), your age or birth date, occupation details, bank account and other credit card or payment details, and property details including volume and folio number, address, mortgage details, details relating to landlords and tenants.